Skip to content

 Click here to expand and minimize this container.

-Brightside Health is a subscription-based platform, meaning it provides ongoing access to its services for a recurring fee.
-It offers online psychiatry and therapy to adults (and teens in many states) across the US.
+Brightside Health is a subscription-based platform, meaning it provides ongoing access to its services for a recurring monthly fee.
 Cash-pay prices range from $45 to $349 monthly.
 For those with insurance, Brightside accepts many plans—including some Medicare and Medicaid—which can significantly reduce out-of-pocket costs for mental health medication online.

-Brightside’s medication appointments are usually 15-30 minutes, with initial appointments at around 45 minutes.
-For an additional $15 per medication, Brightside also ships prescriptions directly to you.
-Shipping may be covered by your insurance if you’re in-network.
+Brightside’s medication appointments are typically 15–30 minutes, with initial appointments at around 45 minutes.
+For an additional $15 per medication, Brightside can also ship prescriptions directly to you, which may even be covered by your insurance if you’re in-network.
 Brightside will not prescribe controlled medications such as Ritalin or Adderall.

 According to its website, it specializes in the following: